Recommended

 Moderate 0.6 mile

-Many people are familiar with Riverview Park in downtown Shelton but do not realize there is a very old hiking trail that begins behind the playground.
+[TRAIL MAP - pdf] Many people are familiar with Riverview Park in downtown Shelton but do not realize there is a very old hiking trail that begins behind the playground.
 The trail is benched into the side of the river bluff among huge trees, eventually emerging at the basketball courts.
 From that point it is a "virtual" trail, going behind the first ball field, through the back of the second ball field, and ending at the stone marker for Fort Hill at the southern end of the park.
 The trail features a spectacular overlook of the Derby-Shelton Dam at the Boy With Fish statue, a certified Constitution Oak, and the Pootatuck Fort Hill Marker.
+Click map to enlarge.

 Paugussett ("Blue Dot") Trail

-Paugussett Trail was a CCC project during the Great Depression and at one time was contiguous from Lake Zoar in Monroe all the way to Roosevelt Forest in Stratford.
-The current trail starts at East Village in Monroe and ends at Indian Well State Park.
+Background: The Paugussett Trail was a CCC project during the Great Depression and at one time stretched from Lake Zoar in Monroe all the way to Roosevelt Forest in Stratford.
+Some time prior to 1971, the trail south of Indian Well State Park was abandoned after it was cut off by new subdivisions, and the north end of the trail absorbed a reminent of the Pomperaug Trail in Monroe.